ids-s1-21/project-The_mathematicians/README.md

 For the second question, first of all, we put questions into different categories based on the research by Code et al. (See References).
-The categories and their corresponding questions are listed as followed:
+The categories and their corresponding questions are listed below:
 - Persistence in Problem Solving: Questions No.8, 10, 24, 29
 - Growth Mindset: Question No.5, 6, 22, 31
 - Interest in Mathematics: Question No.12, 26, 32